bsc-s2/pykit/http/README.md

 **syntax**:
 `http.Client.content_length`

-Http resonse body length, if body is chunked encoding, it is `None`.
+Length of http response body, if body is chunked encoding, it is `None`.

 ##  http.Client.chunked